Viinegar/Viinegar/README.md

 [here](https://en.pronouns.page/@Vinegr) is my pronouns page!

-If you like classic horror movies marry me rn.
+If you like horror movies marry me rn.

 16 *!!*, don't be weird